 Topology optimization computes the lay-out of a structure: where material should be located to provide a loadbearing structure.
-The criterion is that the material should be fully used; this is implemented by designing for a uniform internal energy density in the structure while keeping the mass constrained.
+The criterion is that the material should be fully used; this is implemented by designing for the minimum energy state while keeping the mass constrained.
 The outcome is the stiffest structure for the given weight (minimum compliance design).